Liam Neeson: 1999–2007: Blockbuster roles

-2008–present: Later success
+2008–present: Action stardom

 In 2008, Neeson starred in the action film Taken, a French-produced film also starring Famke Janssen and Maggie Grace, based on a script by Luc Besson and Robert Mark Kamen and directed by Pierre Morel.
 Neeson plays a retired CIA operative from the elite Special Activities Division who sets about tracking down his teenage daughter after she is kidnapped.
 Taken was a worldwide box-office hit, grossing $223.9 million worldwide, making almost $200 million more than its production budget.
 Neeson has said in interviews that he believed that Taken had put some people off the idea of actually travelling to Europe.
 Taken brought Neeson back into the centre of the public eye and resulted in his being cast in many more big-budget Hollywood movies.
-That year he also narrated the documentary Black Holes: The Other Side of Infinity and again lent his voice to Aslan in The Chronicles of Narnia: Prince Caspian (2008).
+That year, he also narrated the documentary Black Holes: The Other Side of Infinity and again lent his voice to Aslan in The Chronicles of Narnia: Prince Caspian (2008).
 He also provided a voice for Hayao Miyazaki's anime film Ponyo on the Cliff by the Sea, which received an August 2009 release.

 In 2010, Neeson played Zeus in the remake of the 1981 film, Clash of the Titans.
 The film was a huge box-office hit, grossing $475 million worldwide.
-Neeson also starred in Atom Egoyan's erotic thriller Chloe, theatrically released by Sony Pictures Classics on 26 March 2010.
+Neeson also starred in Atom Egoyan's erotic thriller, Chloe, theatrically released by Sony Pictures Classics on 26 March 2010.
 Chloe had enjoyed commercial success and became the Canadian director's biggest money maker ever.
 Later the same year, he played John "Hannibal" Smith in the spin-off movie from the television series The A-Team.
-Neeson voiced Aslan once more in the sequel The Chronicles of Narnia: The Voyage of the Dawn Treader (2010).
+Neeson voiced Aslan once more in the 2010 sequel The Chronicles of Narnia: The Voyage of the Dawn Treader.
+That same year, he made a guest-star appearance on the Showtime series The Big C with Laura Linney.
 In 2011, Neeson starred in the action-thriller Unknown, a German-British-American co-production of a French book filmed in Berlin in early 2010, and directed by Jaume Collet-Serra.
-This film led to a collaboration between Neeson and Collet-Serra on a series of similar action films including Non-Stop (2014), Run All Night (2015) and The Commuter (2018).
+This film led to a collaboration between Neeson and Collet-Serra (as director and/or producer) on a series of similar action films including Non-Stop (2014), Run All Night (2015), The Commuter (2018) and Retribution (2023).
 Neeson reunited with Steven Spielberg with plans to star as Abraham Lincoln in the 2012 film Lincoln, based on the book Team of Rivals by Doris Kearns Goodwin.
 In preparation for the role, Neeson visited the District of Columbia and Springfield, Illinois, where Lincoln lived before being elected, and read Lincoln's personal letters.
-Neeson eventually declined the role, claiming he was "past his sell date" and had grown too old to play Lincoln.
-He was replaced by Daniel Day-Lewis (who in turn would win his third Academy Award for Best Actor).
+Neeson eventually declined the role, claiming he was "past his sell date" and had grown too old for the role and was replaced by Daniel Day-Lewis (who won his third Academy Award for Best Actor for playing Lincoln).